 Starting with KeeneticOS 3.1, a mesh Wi-Fi technology has been added to Keenetic routers for extenders' connection to expand the Wi-Fi network coverage.
 See the 'Mesh Wi-Fi System' article for more information on this technology.

-Mesh Wi-Fi activates a hidden service network (wireless transport network, backhaul network) in both bands for communication between the controller and extenders.
-These hidden networks are necessary for the correct operation of the Wi-Fi system and in particular, mesh Wi-Fi.
+Mesh Wi-Fi activates a hidden service network (wireless transport network, backhaul network) in both bands for communication between the Wi-Fi system controller and extenders.
+These hidden networks are necessary for the correct operation of the Wi-Fi system and mesh Wi-Fi.

 NOTE: Important!
 If you have only one Keenetic router in your home network, you can remove the 'Wi-Fi system controller' component of the operating system or disable the wireless transport network in the web interface without affecting the operation of your existing network.

 The possibility of disabling the service hidden network has appeared since KeeneticOS 3.4.
-In the router's web-interface, on the 'Wi-Fi system' page, on the 'Settings' tab set the 'Backhaul connection' switch to 'Disabled'.
+In the router's web interface, on the 'Wi-Fi system' page, the 'Settings' tab, set the 'Backhaul connection' switch to 'Disabled'.